svermeulen/nvim-teal-maker/ReadMe.md

 ## Default Options

-* `let g:TealMaker_BuildAllOnStartup = 1`
-    * Set this to 0 to disable the automatic cyan build on startup and avoid the performance hit

 * `let g:TealMaker_Prune = 0`
-    * Set this to 1 to automatically delete any lua files that don't have corresponding teal files.
+    * Set this to `1` to automatically delete any lua files that don't have corresponding teal files.
 However - requires a version of [cyan](https://github.com/teal-language/cyan) that has `--prune` option (version must be > `0.1.0`).
-Also note that when this option is enabled, any lua files inside the `/teal` directory will be automatically copied to `/lua` as well, since you can't place lua files inside `/lua` directly, and it can be common to have some source files in lua.
+Also note that when this option is enabled, any lua files inside the `/teal` directory will be automatically copied to `/lua` as well, since you can't place lua files inside `/lua` directly with this option enabled, and it can be common to have some source files in lua.

 ## How It Works